Boundary Integral Equations: tutorials and resources

 Laplace and Helmholtz BIEs in 2D, including various quadrature schemes

-and periodization methods.
+for smooth curves and corners, periodization methods, and interface to the FMM.
 The tutorial (Sec.
 7-9) has the BIE commands.

-- BIE2D Matlab software package, which has Laplace and Stokes global quadratures, including the current best implementation of their barycentric-style close-evaluations.
-This is far from complete; however, it is simple to extract the routines you want.
+- BIE2D MATLAB/Octave collection of research codes by Alex Barnett, which has Laplace and Stokes global quadratures, including the current best implementation of their barycentric-style close-evaluations.
+This is far from complete; however, it is simple to find well-documented routines of some use.

-- pybie2d, David Stein's extension of BIE2D in python, which has object-oriented construction of boundary objects, etc.
+- pyBIE2D, David Stein's extension of BIE2D in high performance Python/numba, which has object-oriented construction of boundary objects, etc.

 This work was enabled in part by NSF grant DMS-1216656.